-- (C) The commission makes a determination that the lack of available or adequate financial services has adversely effected economic development within the specified area. - (39) Uninsured membership share--funds paid into a credit union by a member that constitute uninsured capital under conditions established by the credit union and agreed to by the member including possible reduction under §122.105 of the act, risk of loss through operations, or other forfeiture.
-Such funds shall be considered an interest in the capital of the credit union upon liquidation, merger, or conversion. - (40) Unsecured credit--a loan or extension of credit based solely upon the general credit financial standing of the borrower.
+- (C) The commission makes a determination that the lack of available or adequate financial services has adversely effected economic development within the specified area. - (38) Uninsured membership share--funds paid into a credit union by a member that constitute uninsured capital under conditions established by the credit union and agreed to by the member including possible reduction under §122.105 of the act, risk of loss through operations, or other forfeiture.
+Such funds shall be considered an interest in the capital of the credit union upon liquidation, merger, or conversion. - (39) Unsecured credit--a loan or extension of credit based solely upon the general credit financial standing of the borrower.
 The term shall include loans or other extensions of credit supported by the signature of a co-maker, guarantor, or endorser. - (b) The same rules of construction that apply to interpretation of Texas statutes and codes, the definitions in the Act and in Government Code §2001.003, and the definitions in subsection (a) of this section govern the interpretation of this title.
 If any section of this title is found to conflict with an applicable and controlling provision of other state or federal law, the section involved shall be void to the extent of the conflict without affecting the validity of the rest of this title.

-Source: The provisions of this §91.101 adopted to be effective November 13, 2000, 25 TexReg 11277; amended to be effective January 7, 2004, 29 TexReg 81; amended to be effective November 14, 2004, 29 TexReg 10253; amended to be effective November 16, 2005, 30 TexReg 7432; reviewed and amended to be effective November 8, 2009, 34 TexReg 7620; reviewed and readopted to be effective June 24, 2013, 38 TexReg 4392.
+Source: The provisions of this §91.101 adopted to be effective November 13, 2000, 25 TexReg 11277; amended to be effective January 7, 2004, 29 TexReg 81; amended to be effective November 14, 2004, 29 TexReg 10253; amended to be effective November 16, 2005, 30 TexReg 7432; reviewed and amended to be effective November 8, 2009, 34 TexReg 7620; reviewed and readopted to be effective June 24, 2013, 38 TexReg 4392; reviewed and readopted to be effective July 14, 2017, 42 TexReg 3807; reviewed and amended to be effective November 23, 2017, 42 TexReg 6507.